jonathanhogg/flitter/docs/canvas3d.md

 [material](#materials) attributes that provide material properties specific to the model.

-Model data is aggressively cached but automatically rebuilt if required.
+Model data is aggressively cached but automatically rebuilt as required.
 This includes automatically reloading external models if the file modification time-stamp changes.
 Multiple instances of the *same* model are collated and [dispatched simultaneously](#instance-ordering) to the GPU.